Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 All at sea: Joan Barry and Henry Kendall anchors a-weigh up their options

-There is some ambiguity over the film’s original running time, as the copy initially submitted to the BBFC was 92:14 before mandated cuts to secure an A rating.
+There is some ambiguity over the film’s original running time as the copy initially submitted to the BBFC was 92:14 before mandated cuts to secure an A rating.
 The BFI National Archive’s longest extant copy is a 1931 nitrate dupe negative of 7,478 feet, which equates to 83:05.
-There are numerous copies of similar length in the archive, matching all extant circulating versions, so this then must be the actual theatrical release length.
+There are numerous copies of similar length in the archive, matching all extant circulating versions, so this then must be the final theatrical release length.
 However, as described in English Hitchcock, the film has several missing scenes which are all documented in the novel including what, according to Hitch, was his most significant cameo appearance of all.
 Sadly, barring a miraculous discovery, it looks like what we currently have is all we’re ever likely to get.
 But this fine film still has plenty of delights to offer, for which we can be very grateful.

 Rich and Strange (1931, dir, Alfred Hitchcock) bootleg DVD artwork